 “Could you make a painting of happiness, Abidin?”
 Asked Nazim Hikmet in a poem to the artist Abidin Dino.

-My recent work is about the fleeing moments of pure joy and happiness.
-I create paintings addressing the ephemerality of happiness while using casual objects like balloons as a metaphor for our short lived contentment.
+My recent work is about the fleeting moments of pure joy and happiness.
+I create paintings addressing the ephemerality of happiness while using balloons or inflatables as a metaphor for our short lived contentment.

-The whimsical and nonessential quality of the material goods I include in my work questions our drive for pleasure.
-I want to create a niche of fantasy, where both the figures in the paintings and I as the painter can be just like a child innocent and playful, carefree and bold.
-That hopeful child, not smashed by all the tragedies and disappointments yet.
-A playground far away from all the darkness surrounding us outside and inside, blossomed through sincerity and trust.
-Surrounded with balloons, toys, or candies the adults immerse themselves into reckless joy and delightful intimacy defining contentment.
-But they are still aware of the short lifespan of that perfect harmony deemed to crinkle like a balloon soon.
+Nevertheless I want to create a niche of fantasy, where both the figures and I as the painter can be just like a child, carefree and playful.
+A visual playground far away from all the darkness enclosing us outside and inside, blossomed through sincerity and trust.
+Surrounded with balloons and toys, the adults immerse themselves into reckless joy and delightful intimacy defining contentment.
+But they are still aware of the short lifespan of that perfect harmony that will pop like a balloon soon.